 Navigating Vaginal Dryness and Lowered Sex Drive

 Vaginal dryness is a challenge but there are options that don't involve hormone replacement therapy.
 Our Daily Vaginal Lotion is filled with nourishing vitamin E, coconut oil, and plant humectants to not only moisturize the vaginal canal, but also repair parched tissue.
-It comes with our Aurora applicator, which applies relief directly where you need it most sans mess.

 This evolution can also impact body image.
 Suddenly, with so many new experiences happening in your body, it is common to feel uncomfortable in your skin.
 Some of this negativity surrounding self-esteem can be offset with social support, mindfulness, and even psychotherapy.
 Lubrication is another piece of the puzzle.
 Selecting a lubricant that has a coconut oil base can help not only make sex more comfortable, but it can also provide nourishing support to the delicate vaginal tissues.